Tuna Quinoa Patties a dish your whole family would love!

 - In the meantime combine tuna, quinoa, egg, bread crumbs, lemon juice, onion, parsley, salt and pepper.
 Mix well.

-- Roll and flatten into patties.
+- Scoop out, roll, and flatten into patties.

 - Place patties in skillet and fry for 5 minutes on each side or until golden brown.
 (You may have to do this in two batches.

-- Cool and ENJOY!
+- Serve warm and ENJOY!

 Queen of Quinoa